Heidelberg University shooting: Perpetrator

-According to Mannheim Police Department president Siegfried Kollmar, the gunman, Nikolai G., was an 18-year-old male student originating from the Wilmersdorf borough of Berlin.
+According to Mannheim Police Department president Siegfried Kollmar, the gunman, Nikolai G. (2003 - January 24, 2022). was an 18-year-old male student originating from the Wilmersdorf borough of Berlin.
 He was residing in a small apartment in Mannheim, a city 19 km from Heidelberg.
 According to police reports the gunman was a German citizen with no previous criminal record, but was involved in a fight in 2017.
 Tagesspiegel reported that Nikolai G. and a friend beat a younger boy when he was 14 years old.
 The victim's mother contacted the police, but the legal proceedings were later dropped.
 He was enrolled as a biology student and was considered healthy, but according to Süddeutsche Zeitung, there are indications of a past mental illness.
 The attacked lecture was part of his university curriculum, but he was part of a different lecture group.

-According to the investigators his name was listed in an old internal document of the far-right party The III.
+According to the investigators his name was listed in an old internal document of the neo-Nazi party The III.
 Path.
 On 26 January a speaker of Heidelberg's public prosecutor's office stated that although there are "clues" about Nikolai G.'s involvement with The III.
 Path, there were no evidence yet that the attack could have been politically motivated.

 According to investigative results made public in March 2022, Nikolai G. was a "loner" who did not have any social relationships with fellow students.
 He also did not previously have any contact with the students present in the lecture hall, including the injured and killed ones.
 The investigators noted that an altercation with the students was therefore not Nikolai G.'s motive.
 In their view, the gunman wanted to take revenge for "perceived humiliation".
 This conclusion is based on the fact that he had been receiving psychiatric treatment since the age of 15.
 In the years before the shooting, he was diagnosed with Narcissistic personality disorder and twice hospitalized for suicide attempts and suicidal thoughts.
 According to his doctors, Nikolai G. had an extremely low self-esteem, was unable to accept criticism and easily offended.

-Furthermore, a forensic psychiatrist ordered to investigate the case by the local District Attorney told reporters that the gunman's Narcisstic personality disorder was an "essential reason" for the shooting.
+Furthermore, a forensic psychiatrist ordered to investigate the case by the local District Attorney told reporters that the gunman's Narcissistic personality disorder was an "essential reason" for the shooting.
 He said that a key symptom of this disorder is a form of self-hatred, which in turn develops into hatred for "random" other people.
 The investigators therefore suspect that Nikolai G. felt "extremely humiliated" and "fundamentally misunderstood" for no particular reason during his first term at Heidelberg University, which could have been a motive for the shooting.
 Nevertheless, they also announced that Nikolai G.'s motive could not be "undoubtedly determined".